B.M. Emphasis in Music Management

 "The Music Management program at William Paterson provided me a foundation in the entertainment industry which has benefited me in business for the past twenty years.
 Dr. Marcone's internship program allowed me immediate experience in the entertainment field to develop my skills and network with industry personal that lead to employment.
 The growth of the program is a testament to its success." —Sean Coogan, Director of Operations, Welk Resorts

 "I'm a huge supporter of the Music Management program at William Paterson University.
 I have never seen a program with so many success stories!
-In fact, throughout the program (with professors that are actual industry professionals and students who have since become) I have made dozens of great contacts, that I still have, to this day." —Elena Rossi, National Coordinator, Radio Promotion, EMI Music.
+In fact, throughout the program (with professors that are actual industry professionals and students who have since become) I have made dozens of great contacts, that I still have, to this day." —Elena Rossi, former National Coordinator, Radio Promotion, EMI Music.